 This page provides an overview of the Key Visualizer diagnostic tool for Cloud Bigtable.

 Key Visualizer provides a detailed look at how you use data in your Cloud Bigtable tables.
-You can also use the Google Cloud Platform Console and Stackdriver Monitoring to get a high-level overview of your Cloud Bigtable usage.
+You can also use the Google Cloud Console and Stackdriver Monitoring to get a high-level overview of your Cloud Bigtable usage.
 See Monitoring a Cloud Bigtable Instance for details.

 What is Key Visualizer?